abajwa-hw/ambari-workshops/blueprints-demo-security.md

 service ambari-agent restart
 ```

--  (Optional but recommended) - If you don't have a blueprint, you can generate BP and cluster file using Ambari recommendations.
+-  (Optional) - In general you can generate BP and cluster file using Ambari recommendations.
-In this example below we are providing some sample blueprints but may need to be configured for your env
+In this example we are providing some sample blueprints which you can edit, so this is not needed

 For more details, on the bootstrap scripts see [bootstrap script git](https://github.com/seanorama/ambari-bootstrap/tree/master/deploy)
 ```